 At Radio for Change there is a delegation of Soviets.

-Young Orson Welles is attending, Here he get the inspiration for his famous radio adaptation of the War of the World (a couple of years later).
+Young Orson Welles is attending.
+Here he gets the inspiration for his famous radio adaptation of the War of the World (a couple of years later).

 There are some anarchist coming from the Spanish civil war.